 rescEurope is the place on the web where I want to document journalistic experiences in text and images that have to do with the order of Europe.
 So far I have published such reports in a separate section of my photography page, SandWorks, and on the online platform of the Young European Federalists, Treffpunkt Europa.
 Now I want to give them their own space.

 My ambitions to document political or social topics from Europe make no claim to completeness or regularity.
 Rather, I choose them arbitrarily.
-When I read about an imminent moment relevant to Europe in the free and independent press, I think about whether it is feasible for me to go there.
+When an imminent moment relevant to Europe is surfacing, I think about whether it is feasible for me to go there.
 The limits of feasibility are quickly reached when the European deadline overlaps with a production that has already been agreed and planned with a customer for the same period.

 In addition, I would prefer to travel in summer rather than winter for a political project of my choice.
 This has a lot to do with the way I travel.
 I will come back to that later.
 Spoiler: I take the bus.